ekut-es/hannah/doc/deployment/tensorrt.md

 Currently the TensorRT backend always compiles for the first GPU of the local system.

 ## Installation

-The tensorrt module has been added as poetry dependency.
-It can be installed using ``poetry install -E tensorrt`
+Tensorrt is unfortunately not compatible to poetry installation and must be installed separately `pip install tensorrt`

 ## Configuration